Jump to recipe →

 • Chopped onion

-• Red bell pepper – Red bell peppers are sweeter than any other color bell pepper which is why it is my favorite one to use.
+• Red bell pepper – Red bell peppers are sweeter than any other color bell pepper, which is why they’re my favorite use.
 They also add a great pop of color to the dish that makes it even more appealing.

 • Taco seasoning – You can use store-bought or homemade taco seasoning.

-• Cauliflower rice – You can make your own cauliflower rice by pulsing cauliflower florets in a food processor until it’s small and crumbly.
+• Cauliflower rice – You can make your own cauliflower rice by pulsing cauliflower florets in a food processor until they’re small and crumbly, like rice.
 Or, you can just buy frozen cauliflower rice, which can be found in almost every grocery store.

 • Chicken broth